espocrm/documentation/docs/extensions/sales-pack/inventory-management.md

 Only one inventory item can be assigned to one Serial number.

-When inventory is recieved, Serial numbers should be assigned to every item for products that are tracked by serial.
+When inventory is received, Serial numbers should be assigned to every item for products that are tracked by serial.
 It's possible to **Import Serial Numbers** from a CSV file within a Receipt Order.

 When inventory is delivered to a customer, Serial numbers should be selected for products that are tracked by serial.